sgolebiewski-intel/openvino/docs/articles_en/learn-openvino/openvino-samples/benchmark-tool.rst

 FPS or reduced inference time.
 Read on to learn more about the configuration options available with ``benchmark_app``.

 Configuration Options
 #####################

 The benchmark app provides various options for configuring execution parameters.
-This section covers key configuration options for easily tuning benchmarking to achieve better performance on your device.
+This section covers key configuration options for easily tuning benchmarks to achieve better performance on your device.
 A list of all configuration options is given in the :ref:`Advanced Usage <advanced-usage-benchmark>` section.